The Potential of Copernicus Satellites for Disaster Response: Retrieving Building Damage from Sentinel-1 and Sentinel-2: Analysis of outlier disasters

-In this section, we examine the two disasters with the lowest performance in our experiments: the Guatemala volcano eruption (for the xView2 split) and the Mexico earthquake.
+In this section, we examine the two disasters for which performance differs the most from the general trend: the Guatemala volcano eruption and the Mexico earthquake.

-\paragraph{Guatemala volcano} The xView2 test set for this disaster contains only 5 IDs.
-Upon visual inspection (cf \cref{fig:guatemala_full_test}), we observe that the few damaged buildings are either small and isolated, or on the edge of the lava flow boundary.
-Additionally, the last tile contains a large farm, which represents a significant distribution shift from the rest of the dataset, and further confuses the model.
+\paragraph{Guatemala volcano.} The xView2 test set for this disaster contains only 5 patches, making it particularly sensitive to the content of these patches.
+Upon visual inspection (\cref{fig:guatemala_full_test}), the few damaged buildings are either small and isolated or located at the boundary of lava flows, both of which are challenging at 10$\,$m GSD.
+Additionally, the last patch contains a large farm, which represents a significant distribution shift from the rest of the dataset, and further confuses the model.
+Together, these factors explain the counterintuitive finding that performance is higher on the event-based split for this disaster.

-\paragraph{Mexico earthquake} This disaster appears to be particularly challenging when working with Sentinel-2 resolution imagery due to the two following factors: extreme class imbalance (cf \cref{fig:mexico_pie}) and spatial sparsity of damage (cf \cref{fig:mexico_examples}), and shows the limits of our approach when compared to VHR images.
+\paragraph{Mexico earthquake.} Unlike the Guatemala case, this disaster exposes a genuine limitation of medium-resolution imagery rather than an artifact of test set composition.
+The affected area is a dense urban environment where damage is both spatially sparse and of low intensity, with only a handful of individual buildings damaged among otherwise intact city blocks.
+Such damage patterns are extremely difficult to detect at Sentinel's 10$\,$m GSD, and show the limits of our approach when compared to VHR images.